scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 .. figure:: figs/MPItimestackedcomparison.pdf

-   Time comparison on different parts of the calculations.
+   Time comparison on different parts of the calculations obtained using MPI for python.
 In this aggregate view, the time spent on different parts of the calculation are combined for different number of processes tested.
    The bars are subdivided into the contributions of each time spent on different parts.
    Computation time is the time spent on RMSD tasks, and communication time is the time spent for gathering RMSD arrays calculated by each processor rank.